alexissaari/MatchDay.RESTApi/README.md

 #### TODOs
 - Add other CRUD routes
   - PATCH
   - PUT
   - DELETE
+  - For teams, but also players/coaches?
+  - Ex: PATCH /Teams/{teamId}/Coach/{firstName}/{lastName} update this team's coach (what happens to previous coach? do we allow orphans?)
 - Hook this up to an actual SQL Server DB
   - Use SSMS
   - CRUD updates through simple Stored Procedures
-  - Add more tables to show complexity -> Referees, Matches (w/ two teams, a referee, a date, and a score)
+  - Add more tables to show my understanding of database design? -> Referees, Matches (w/ two teams, a referee, a date, and a score)
 - Continue to improve documentation, maybe a diagram of the layers?
 - Try to break the Failure Results the service layer is returning.
 Think: what else could go wrong?
+  - Player / Coach already exists? how would we validate this? it's not uncommon for two people to have the same first and last name

 ### Endpoints
 > ```http